 Panama’s presidential elections are due to take place on May 5 2019.
 Three major parties are fighting neck and neck in a very close race.
 As consecutive presidential reelection is prohibited in Panama, current president Juan Carlos Varela must sit out for at least two terms before running again.
 Therefore, there could be a shakeup in the government as businessmen Laurentino “Nito” Cortizo from the Democratic Revolutionary Party (PRD), and Rómulo Roux from the Democratic Change (CD), are ahead of the current ruling party’s candidate, José Isabel Blandón.
 Ricardo Lombana, an independent candidate, is gaining traction and largely accepted by the population, something that is not all that common for candidates running independently from the main parties.

-Election Effects on Business
+Panama Election and Effect on Business

 Corruption, crime and unemployment are the top voter concerns and have dictated much of the political debate so far.
 Therefore, it will continue to be a key issue for the new government in as the three leading parties have pledged to implement transparency measures.
 Regarding the business world, the new administration will look to boost economic growth, as a drop in GDP in 2018, and attract more foreign investment.
 For example, boosted production in the agriculture industry aims to be increased to reduce imports.